saraNasser4/postify/README.md

 ### Finish with SubHeading component

 I finished with the SubHeading comonent and the resone why I put it in individual component cuz we'll need it in difference pages so to save time and not copy and past.

+### Add a component for the form in the SubHeading

+because the btn in the form needed to be on client server I had to made an individual component.
+Added a query to let me know what the user types in the form.